art-fatal/doctrine-enum-bundle/README.md

 private ?Status $status = null;
 ```

-Both are equivalent, but the static method provides IDE autocomplete and refactoring support.
+Both are equivalent, but the NAME constant provides IDE autocomplete and refactoring support.

 **Full example:**